dakolech/angular-unit-testing-helpers/README.md

   - [TestElement examples](#testelement-examples)

 ## Why?
 I've created this package to simplify unit testing in AngularJS apps.
 I had enough of writing repeated code.
 For every spec (controller, directive, service) I had to write the same injector and compile blocks of code, for every mocked service I had to write the same lines.
-With this package everything becomes a easier and faster.
+With this package, everything becomes easier and faster.

 ## Features
 All selectors are using native Javascript `querySelector` or `querySelectorAll`, so `jQuery` is not requierd.